-- 3.3 The underlying requirement is that the NHS Complaints Regulations 2009 must be followed when you handle any complaint.
-A person who is making a complaint should not be treated differently or made to feel uncomfortable because they are taking or considering taking legal action.
-Normal good practice and requirements such as the duty of candour still apply. - 3.4 If a legal claim is planned or ongoing, or an inquest is to take place and the person wishes to make a complaint as well, this should not affect the investigation and response to the complaint.
+- 3.3 The underlying requirement is that the NHS Complaints Regulations 2009 must be followed when handling any complaint.
+A person making a complaint should not be treated differently or made to feel uncomfortable because they are taking or considering taking legal action.
+Normal good practice and requirements such as the duty of candour still apply. - 3.4 If a legal claim is planned or ongoing or an inquest is to take place and the person wishes to make a complaint as well, this should not affect the investigation and response to the complaint.
 The only exceptions to this are if: - the individual requests or agrees to a delay - there is a formal request for a pause in the complaint process from the police, a coroner or a judge.

-In such cases, the complaint investigation will be put on hold until those processes conclude.
+In such cases the complaint investigation will be put on hold until those processes conclude.

-3.5 If your organisation decides to put a complaint on hold against the wishes of the person who has made the complaint, you should inform the complainant as soon as possible.
-You should give a full explanation (in writing, unless requested not to) of the reasons why and advise the person who has made the complaint that they can appeal to the Parliamentary and Health Service

-Ombudsman if they feel this is unreasonable.
-(See Complaint handling guidance on referring to the Ombudsman).
-Any decision to put the complaint on hold in these circumstances should be made with the involvement of the organisation's responsible person.
+3.5 If your organisation decides to put a complaint on hold against the wishes of the person making the complaint, they should inform the complainant as soon as possible.
+They should provide a full explanation (in writing, unless requested not to) of the reasons why and advise the person making the complaint that they can appeal to the Parliamentary and Health Service Ombudsman if they feel this is unreasonable.
+(See guidance on referring to the Ombudsman Insert Link.)
+Any decision to put the complaint on hold in these circumstances should be made with the involvement of the organisation's 'responsible person'.